Same-Sex Domestic Partner

 How to Enroll

-- New employees: use the Benefits Enrollment Tool on the Connect to HR (C2HR) website.
+- New employees: use the My VU Benefits Tool.
 The Benefits Overview has details.

 - Current employees: You can make changes to your benefits during Open Enrollment, usually held in the fall.
 You can make changes outside of Open Enrollment if you have a qualifying life event, such as adding or terminating a same-sex domestic partnership.
 Learn more on the Family Status Change website.